 Car accidents happen, especially if you are the safest driver out there.
-Unfortunately, there are other motorists out on the roadway who are not safe on the road.
-Distracted while driving, texting on their phone, driving under the influence, speeding, and not paying attention.
+Unfortunately, other motorists out on the roadway are not secure—distracted while driving, texting on their phone, driving under the influence, speeding, and not paying attention.
 The scenario where you didn’t see the car accident coming is what you didn’t have planned.
 What do you do if you have been in a car accident?

 What to Do After a Car Accident Has Occurred

-If you have been involved in a car accident, you can review the car accident checklist below.
-This will help you get through important steps you should take right away for your safety and for items that may be needed later on from the vehicle accident.
+You can review the car accident checklist below if you have been involved in a car accident.
+This will help you understand the steps you should take immediately for your safety and for items that may be needed later on.

 Car Accident Checklist